Eppo-exp/eppo-docs/docs/prerequisites/feature-flagging/randomization-sdk/server-sdks/go.md

 2. The experiment must be started **OR** the `subjectKey` passed to the SDK must be added to one of its variation allow lists
 ![start-experiment](../../../../../static/img/connecting-data/StartExperiment.png)

-If the above conditions are not met, the SDK will return `null` as the assignment.
+If the above conditions are not met, the SDK will return `""` as the assignment.

 :::note
 It may take up to 5 minutes for changes to Eppo experiments to be reflected by the SDK assignments.